The Best Integrations For Your CRM Software

 There are three types of integrations that you may come across when deciding what is best for your CRM: native, third party, and custom.

-Native integrations can be done with a click but there may only be a limited selection of softwares to choose from.
+Native integrations can be done with a click but there may only be a limited selection of software to choose from.

-Custom Integration: If your business is using legacy software or has a custom built business application that you would like to integrate your CRM with, then a custom integration is the route to go.
+Custom Integration: If your business is using legacy software or has a custom-built business application that you would like to integrate your CRM with, then a custom integration is the route to go.
 Each software has an application programming interface (API) that will allow it to talk to other systems automatically.
-Often this requires an integration specialist that can work with the
+Often this requires an integration specialist that can work with the APIs.

 The Essential Integrations For Your CRM